How much planning goes into shipping online orders?

 There are functionally limitless possibilities for how to ship your products, ranging from very simple to highly complex.
 While larger companies can rely on distributors and third party logistics companies, this list focuses on the methods that we commonly see employed by small businesses:

-The most popular shipping method that we see in Shopify is their out of the box Canada Post integration.
+Canada Post The most popular shipping method that we see in Shopify is their out of the box Canada Post integration.
 By partnering with Canada Post, Shopify is able to offer a shipping discount of up to 47%.
 Additionally, Shopify is able to automatically collect up to date shipping rates from Canada Post based on your product weights and packaging dimensions.

-In cases where a different shipping provider is preferred, or where the carrier rates are discouraging to purchasers, flat rate shipping should be considered.
+Flat Rate In cases where a different shipping provider is preferred, or where the carrier rates are discouraging to purchasers, flat rate shipping should be considered.
 Flat rate shipping can easily be configured in Shopify with restrictions on weight, order total, and province*.
 The risk of flat rate shipping is that you may have to cover some differences in shipping costs, as the actual cost may differ from what you post on Shopify.

 *App based solutions can add further restrictions such as area code.

-One of the most powerful tools for encouraging online orders is free shipping.
+Free Shipping One of the most powerful tools for encouraging online orders is free shipping.
 There are 2 popular methods for offering free shipping.
 The first is free shipping for orders over a certain dollar amount.
 The second option is to offer "free shipping" on all products and bake the shipping cost into the price of the products.
 Like flat-rate shipping, you will be responsible for paying the actual shipping cost.

-For businesses with a customer-facing location, local curbside pickup is a free option for supporting your local customer-base.
+Local Pickup For businesses with a customer-facing location, local curbside pickup is a free option for supporting your local customer-base.
 Curbside pickup comes out of the box with Shopify, and allows you to set your own pickup instructions and hours.

 If you offer your own local delivery, it can be easily configured in the Shopify admin.
 Local delivery can be offered at a fixed price, and a maximum distance from your store location.
-To enable local delivery, your store must be verified on GoogleMyBusiness.
+To enable local delivery, your store must be verified on GoogleMyBusiness

-Packaging Your Shipments
+Protecting Your Shipments

 After a sale is made online, you will typically be responsible for packing and shipping your products.
 Specific packaging requirements vary from industry to industry but there are a few keys to success that will help you make the most of shipping your products:

-Ship your products in appropriate packaging.
+What To Use: Ship your products in appropriate packaging.
 You may be able to ship smaller, more durable items in a bubble-mailer or envelope.
 Larger items will require a parcel.
 For especially high-end products, you may want to consider manufacturing custom boxes - the experience of receiving a shipment in the mail is a big moment for the end-user.

-To ensure accurate shipping estimates, it is important to use consistent box sizes.
+Standardization: To ensure accurate shipping estimates, it is important to use consistent box sizes.
 We recommend selecting no more than 2-3 box sizes and fitting all orders to one of your standard sizes, if possible.

-Opening the packaging is often the highlight of your customer's experience, making it an optimal time to offer an up-sell.
+Upselling: Opening the packaging is often the highlight of your customer's experience, making it an optimal time to offer an up-sell.
 Including a coupon code for a future order within your shipment is an effective way of encouraging repeat purchases.

 Working with an Agency